DataDog/documentation/content/en/tracing/troubleshooting/go_compile_time.md

 ## Work tree contents

 When Orchestrion injects code into a source file, it writes the modified file to the package's stage directory in the `orchestrion/src` subdirectory.
 For modified package import configurations, the original file is preserved with a `.original` suffix.
-These human-readable files can be inspected to verify Orchestrion's actions.
+You can inspect these human-readable files to verify Orchestrion's actions.
 Contact Datadog support for help interpreting these files.

 ## Logging configuration